State Highway One Transformation

 Transitioning SH1 to a local road is a formal process.
-It involves 'revoking' or removing SH1’s classification as a national highway and transferring responsibility for SH1 from the NZ Transport Agency to Council.
+It involves 'revoking' or removing SH1’s classification as a national highway and transferring responsibility for SH1 from the NZ Transport Agency (NZTA) to the Council.

 Improving access to and from the Paraparaumu and Waikanae town centres, improving connections to and from rail and bus hubs, and enhancing cycling and walking options are key deliverables of this project.

-In making SH1 a fit-for-purpose local road a variety of factors will be considered including the quality of the road, kerbs, shared paths, cycle lanes, planting and urban design, speed limits, and renaming of the road.
+In making SH1 a fit-for-purpose local road, a variety of factors will be considered including the quality of the road, kerbs, shared paths, cycle lanes, planting and urban design, speed limits, and renaming of the road.

 NZTA restarted work on its revocation project in May 2020.
 The original programme of work has been changed to minimise disruption to local businesses and communities in light of COVID-19.
 This means that less disruptive work will happen first.

 The planned construction works for the Waikanae town centre (between the river bridge and Ngaio Road) and Paraparaumu town centre (between Ihakara St and Kapiti Rd) has been deferred until early 2021.

 Poplar Avenue–Ihakara Street (Tuesday 22 June–Nov 2020)